h5law/h5law.github.io/posts/intro.md

 this chaos, I have experienced both rock bottom and the top of the mountain.
-I used to think the way my life had unfolded up to now was normal and common to most people but as I started to venture out of the echo chamber of poor decisions and regrettable actions I had found myself in I realised my life was anything but normal.
+I used to think the way my life had unfolded up to now was normal and common to most people but as I started to venture out of the echo chamber of poor decisions and regrettable actions I had found myself in.
+I realised my life was anything but normal.

 Most teenagers don't sleep rough in a car park alienated from their families.